 She said she was told by the Chiefs that there is a policy against people wearing headdresses to the games and the team has asked broadcasters not to film fans wearing them.

-LeValdo said she still sees it.
+LeValdo said she still she still sees it.

 She said it’s time for the Chiefs to change their attitude and suggests they take the Golden State Warriors as an example.